-Great truth, formidable right-conduct, consecration, Penance, Brahman and Sacrifice sustain the earth; Let her for us, protector of what is and What is to be-let the earth make wide place for us.
+Great truth, formidable right-conduct, consecration,

+Penance, Brahma (Veda) and Yajna (oblation) sustain the earth;

+Let her for us, be protector of what is and

+What is to be-let the earth make wide space for us.

-On whom the ocean and the river, the waters; On whom food, plowings, came into being; On whom quickens this that breathers that stirs-Let that earth set us in first drinking.
+On whom the ocean and the seas, the waters; On whom food, plowings, came into being; On whom quickens those breathers that stirs-Let that earth set us first drinking.

 Whose the earth's, are four quarters;

-On whom food, plowings, came into being;

-Who bears manfully what breathes, what stirsLet that earth set us among kine, also inexhaustibleness.
+On whom food, plowings, came into being; Who bears peoplefully what breathes, what stirs-Let that earth set us among kine, also inexhaustibleness.

-All bearing, good-holding, firm-standing, Gold-backed reposer of moving things, Bearing the universal fire, let the earth, Whose bull is Indra, set us in prosperity.
+All bearing, good-holding, firm-standing,

+Gold-backed repose of moving things,

+Bearing the universal fire, let the earth,

+Whose commander is Indra, set us in prosperity.
-She who, in the beginning was upon the waters of the Ocean; Whom the experts moved after with devises

-The earth whose, immortal heart covered with truth

-Is in the highest firmament- let that earth assign

-To us brilliancy, strength in the highest authority.
+She who, in the beginning was upon the waters of the Ocean; Whom the experts moved after with devises The earth whose, immortal heart covered with truth Is in the highest firmament- let that earth assign To us brilliancy, strength in the highest authority.